octobercms/docs/3.x/element/form/ui-ruler.md

 # Horizontal Rule

-`ruler` - renders a horizontal rule to break up the form contents
+The `ruler` UI element simply renders a horizontal rule to break up the form contents.

 ```yaml
 _ruler1: